Rashi1015/tds_virtual_ta/README.md

 However, the complete and functional source code is available in this repository, and with the correct environment setup (including installing all required dependencies), the application can be run locally without issues.

 # 💡 API Usage Details
-For Answering Questions (main.py):
+For Answering Questions (app.py):
-I have used Hugging Face Inference API (via Zephyr model) to generate answers based on matched course content.
+I have used Hugging Face Inference API to generate answers based on matched course content.

 For Embedding Course Content (embed_chunks.py):
 I intended to use Gemini's embedding model (gemini-embedding-exp-03-07) to generate and store content embeddings.